red-hat-data-services/NeMo-Guardrails/docs/configure-rails/colang/colang-2/language-reference/working-with-actions.rst

 .. note::

-    Note, that Colang is not limited to work only from a bot perspective but could also be used to simulate the user side.
-In this case the output and input categorization would flip.
+    Colang can model both bot and user behavior.
+When modeling the user, the roles of inputs and outputs are inverted.

 While there are no binding rules on how we work with these events using the ``send`` or ``match`` keywords, in most cases we will generate output events and match to input events.
-E.g. if we want the bot to finish saying something before making a gesture we could create the following interaction pattern:
+For example, if we want the bot to finish saying something before making a gesture we could create the following interaction pattern:

 .. code-block:: colang
     :caption: actions/action_events/main.co